 But the Sixties, the very dark years, persisted.

 More recently, only 37 years old, charismatic civil rights leader, Medgar Evers, was gunned down in his driveway in Jackson, Mississippi.
-Shot through the heart, he was still initially refused admission to the local whites only hospital because of his color.
+Shot through the heart, initially refused admission to the local whites only hospital because of his skin color…

 But the Evers murder and the fierce resistance to civil rights could be isolated from us as quirks of the backward South unwilling to admit the Civil War was over.